-ProGARM is a specialist UK arc flash garment and accessories manufacturer, delivering the ultimate in arc flash clothing and protection with a wide range of mens and womens garments available in high-vis yellow, hi-vis orange, two-tone yellow and blue and single colour blue.
+ProGARM is a specialist UK arc flash clothing and accessories manufacturer, delivering the ultimate arc flash protection with a wide range of mens and womens garments available in high-vis yellow, hi-vis orange, two-tone yellow, blue and single colour blue.

-With everything from FR baselayers to arc flash waterproofs ProGARM have a complete range of arc flash protection polo shirts, sweatshirts, trousers, jackets, softshells and coveralls as well as helmets, gloves and other accessories.
+With everything from FR baselayers to arc flash waterproofs ProGARM have a complete range of arc rated clothing including polo shirts, sweatshirts, trousers, jackets, softshells and coveralls as well as helmets, gloves and other accessories.

-lead the way in arc flash protection – ideal garments for substation, cable jointing, overhead linesmen, data centre and low, medium and high voltage electrical working.
+Our in-house team of arc flash specialists are constantly innovating to produce market-leading garments that lead the way in arc flash protection – comfortable everyday garments for substation, cable jointing, overhead linesmen, data centre and low, medium and high voltage electrical working.